Beechview Residents Say Saw Mill Run Boulevard Bridge Detour Is Causing Traffic Jams

 “I looked out to see what was happening and there was just a bus gridlocked in the entire intersection, followed by another bus gridlocking the entire intersection,” Indyk said.
 “They were just sitting out here honking like they wanted people to come out and move their cars for them.”

 KDKA-TV reached out to the Port Authority on Wednesday.
-A spokesperson said the bus route is the same one that has been used for detours for more than 50 years.MORE NEWS: West Virginia Gov. Jim Justice Signs Bill Ending Nuclear Power Plant Ban
+A spokesperson said the bus route is the same one that has been used for detours for more than 50 years.MORE NEWS: Trial Begins For Man Accused Of Killing Former Pitt Star Dejuan Blair's Father

 “The current shuttle bus detour is the only way that we’re able to continue to serve our riders while we work to repair the Saw Mill Run Boulevard Bridge.
 Our engineering department and bridge contractor are in the process of putting together a repair timeline, and once we have that we will communicate it to the public,” said spokesperson Adam Brandolph said.